 For more than 2,000 years now, people have continued to have encounters with Christ through direct experience or through the love, grace and mercy shown to them by people who believe.

 My brother died in a car accident when he was 16.
 Easter reminds me we will be together again.
 My father died from emphysema; a lifetime of smoking cut his life short.
 Easter reminds me we will be together again.
 My list goes on and on.
 I suspect yours does as well.

 And it is not only death that is conquered in the Resurrection.
 It is also those things that bring destruction and death into our daily lives.
 Addiction, heartache, illness, financial oppression, dysfunctional relationships and a host of other things.
 Christ’s life, death and resurrection hold the power to redeem it all.

 Today I have a slightly different question: "How does Christ ask me to tell the story?"

 “Love one another as I have loved you,” is all I hear in response (John 15:12).
 By this love—the love of Christ—the world will know his story.

 Learn more about the Y's Spirit and Mind Ministries

-Growing in spirit, mind and body is the surest path to holistic well-being.
-The Y offers Spirit and Mind workshops, seminars and small group classes, including a group for those who are navigating the waters of grief.
-Let us help support your growth in physical, emotional, spiritual and financial health.
+At the Y, we know that growing in spirit, mind and body is the surest path to holistic well-being.
+Our library of Spirit and Mind workshops, seminars and small group classes is designed to support growth in physical, emotional, spiritual and financial health.